MetaMetricsInc/s3reqs/README.md

 # s3reqs
 Uploads zip file to S3 of requirements for Python AWS Lambda apps to get around 50MB limit.

+## Wait what?
+**From AWS' developer guide for AWS Lambda:** "Each Execution Context provides 500MB of additional disk space in the /tmp directory.
+The directory content remains when the Execution Context is frozen, providing transient cache that can be used for multiple invocations.
+You can add extra code to check if the cache has the data that you stored.
+For information on deployment limits, see AWS Lambda Limits."
 ## Install

 ```bash